Why Should You Learn HashiCorp Terraform?

 Whenever you pick a technology, you are also picking a community.
 The size and activity of the community determine how easy it is to find help online.

-Besides the community, Terraform is also supported by HashiCorp, the company behind the tool.
+In addition to the community, Terraform is supported by HashiCorp, the company behind the tool.
 It offers a range of training and certification programs to help users learn and master the tool.

 You can prepare for the Terraform Associate Certification with our course: Terraform Associate Certification.